-The newly established Harcourt Organic Farming Alliance is seeking a new partner(s) to join us on this journey.
-We know first hand that the approach to collective use of farmland and enterprise can work, unlocking new opportunities for both growers and the land that we work on.
-Read the details below and consider expressing your interest to the right, or email us at email@example.com.
+The Harcourt Organic Farming Co-op is seeking a new partner(s) to join us on this journey.
+We know first hand that the collective use of farmland and enterprise can work, unlocking new opportunities for both growers and the land that we work on.
+Read the details below and consider expressing your interest to the right, or email us at firstname.lastname@example.org.

 We want to make our farm as productive as possible, and at the same time give emerging farmers (without access to land) the chance to run their own viable farming businesses.

-The Alliance is set to launch on 1 July 2018.
-Foundation members include the following:
+The Co-op launched on 1 July 2018.
+Foundation members are:

-- Tellurian Fruit Gardens – Ant Wilson will be leasing the existing orchard business (currently called Mt Alexander Fruit Gardens).
+- Tellurian Fruit Gardens – Ant Wilson leases the orchard on the farm (previously called Mt Alexander Fruit Gardens).
 Ant sells his fruit via CSA, farmers markets and wholesale.

 - Gung Hoe Growers – Sas Allardice and Mel Willard have been leasing land from us since 2015 to run their market garden, and in that time have expanded a number of time.
 They sell to local restaurants, CSA, and through the Weekly Castlemaine Farmers Market.

-- Sellar Farmhouse Creamery – Tess Sellars runs a micro-dairy of 10 cows on the farm, using rotational grazing, a mobile dairy and processing the milk in an on-farm creamery
+- Sellar Farmhouse Creamery – Tess Sellars runs a micro-dairy of 10 mainly Jersey cows on the farm, using rotational grazing, a mobile milking parlour, and processing the milk in an on-farm factory.

-- Harcourt Heritage Fruit Tree Nursery – Sas Allardice and Katie Finlay, under the mentorship of Katie’s dad Merv Carr, grow and sell a wide range of heritage fruit trees
+- Carr’s Heritage Fruit Tree Nursery – Sas Allardice and Katie Finlay, under the mentorship of Katie’s dad Merv Carr, grow and sell a wide range of heritage fruit trees.